tlzhao-casia/PatternRecognitionAssignment/StatisticClassifiers/README.md

 ### Description

-This is the first assignment of my class: Pattern Recognition and Machine Learning.
+This is the codes of the first assignment of my class: Pattern Recognition and Machine Learning.
 I implement five classifiers (QDF, LDF, MQDF, RDA and Parzen window), and evaluate these five classifiers on 3 datasets (iris, wine and wdbc).
 Considering that for wine and wdbc, the dimension of features is high, while data samples are limited, which